DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-6.md

 title: "Monitoring and performance analytics"
 ---

-## Importance of data and oversight

-Data should be used to inform decision-making at all levels (from frontline workers, to strategic planners) and across the safeguarding partnership.
+Data should be used to inform decision-making at all levels, from frontline workers, to strategic planners, and across the safeguarding partnership.

 Systems should collect data that: